markduan/markduan/README.md

 # Hi there 👋

-I’m currently working on [QingCloud](https://www.qingcloud.com/) as a frontend developer.
+I’m currently working as a frontend developer at [QingCloud](https://www.qingcloud.com/).

 ## My Stacks